-Prof. Dr. Frank Bertoldi
+Prof. Frank Bertoldi, PhD

-My currrent research focuses on the formation of stars, galaxies, and massive black holes in the early Universe, and on a project to constrain structure formation and cosmological parameters (primordial density spectrum, dark energy) by means of a Sunyaev-Zel'dovich, X-ray and weak lensing observations of galaxy clusters.
+My currrent research focuses on the formation of stars, galaxies, and massive black holes in the early Universe, and on a project to constrain structure formation and cosmological parameters by means of Sunyaev-Zel'dovich, X-ray and weak lensing observations of galaxy clusters.
 My lesser insterest cover molecular cloud structure, star formation, Kuiper belt objects, PDRs, shocks.
 I currently teach a master class on the interstellar medium and a bachelor class on theoretical physics.